 “Regulations” shall have the meaning set forth in Section 2.1(a).

-“Required Authorizations” shall have the meaning set forth in Section 1.1(a)(i).
+“Required Authorizations” shall have the meaning set forth in Section 1.1(b)(i).

 “Required Insurance Policies” shall have the meaning set forth in Section 1.1(c).

-“Specialty Hazardous Wastes” shall have the meaning set forth in Section 1.1(a)(viii).

-“Specialty Waste” means household hazardous wastes, electronic or "e-waste" (computers, TVs, VCRs, stereos, copiers, fax machines), white goods (refrigerators, ranges, water heaters, freezers) and other similar materials.
+“Special Waste” means solid wastes that are difficult to handle, require special precautions because of hazardous properties, or the nature of the waste creates waste management problems in normal operations.

 “Term” shall have the meaning set forth in Section 10.1.